Angela Stevens

 Angela Stevens (born Ann Evelyn Allen, May 8, 1925 – March 17, 2016) was an American film actress and singer.

 Biography

 Stevens was born in Eagle Rock, California.
 She appeared in several Three Stooges films, such as He Cooked His Goose, Pardon My Backfire and Blunder Boys.
-Other credits include The Hoodlum, Without Warning!, Creature with the Atom Brain, The Harder They Fall and The Wild One.
+Other credits include The Hoodlum, The Sun Was Setting by Edward D. Wood Jr, Without Warning!, Creature with the Atom Brain, The Harder They Fall and The Wild One.

 In 1955, Stevens sued a dress shop owner for $36,500, saying that an attack from a "wild and vicious" ocelot disfigured her, which cost her a role in a film.